-According to the above decisions, the People's Committee of Lao Cai province, the Department of Culture, Sports and Tourism and localities with heritage are responsible for implementing state management and organizing conservation activities in accordance with legal regulations.
+According to the above decisions, the People's Committee of Lao Cai province, the Department of Culture, Sports and Tourism and localities with heritage are responsible for performing state management and organizing conservation activities in accordance with legal regulations.

 Pa Di people perform forest worship ceremony (photo by Duc Trung).